Stephen Reinhardt: Personal life

 Reinhardt's mother divorced his father and married movie director Gottfried Reinhardt, the son of director Max Reinhardt.
 Stephen Reinhardt's first wife was Mary Wainwright, whom he married in 1956 and with whom he had three children.
 They divorced after nearly 25 years.
 His second wife was Maureen Kindel, who was president of the Los Angeles Board of Public Works in the 1980s.
 Later Reinhardt married Ramona Ripston, who was Executive Director of the ACLU of Southern California until her February 2011 retirement.
 They remained married until his death.

 Death

-Reinhardt died in Los Angeles on March 29, 2018, from a heart attack.
+Reinhardt died in Los Angeles on March 29, 2018, from a heart attack, two days after his 87th birthday.

 Chief Judge Sidney Runyan Thomas issued the following statement upon learning of Reinhardt's death:

 All of us here at the Ninth Circuit are shocked and deeply saddened by Judge Reinhardt’s death.
 We have lost a great friend and colleague.
 As a judge, he was deeply principled, fiercely passionate about the law and fearless in his decisions.
 He will be remembered as one of the giants of the federal bench.
 He had a great life that ended much too soon.